vomaksh/neohooks/README.md

 - [ ] Write a CLI client which can talk to API
 - [ ] Add integration tests

 I haven't added features in todos.

-Please file an issue, if you require a feature you consider essential for this project.
+Please file an issue, if a feature is required that you consider essential.

 ### Contributing